 This avoids having to scroll back and forth between screens, trying to find

 jiggling; then drag one icon on top of another related icon (such as

 two news Apps).
-A folder will be created with an appropriate
+A folder will be created with an appropriate name (which you

-that number is shown on the folder.
-For instance, the 6 on Entertainment
+shown on the folder.
+For instance, the 6 on Entertainment probably means I

-button at the bottom of the screen (a box with an arrow out the top), scroll right if
+at the bottom of the screen (a box with an arrow out the top), scroll right if

 necessary, select Add to Home Screen.
-An icon of the page will
+An icon of the page will be saved, and

-instance, you can ask Siri to create a list, add items to it, then read it
+you can ask Siri to create a list, add items to it, then read it back to you.

 this article for fantastic tips.